jiaw1/DriveSense_Smart_Glove/test/README.md

-Test Dataset for ML model
+Test Dataset for machine learning model

 - This consists of data from two users.